bolzhub/Root-Inserts/README.md

  ## How to craft

+Print the drawers with a 0.4mm nozzle, and the containers with a 0.2mm nozzle.

 Cut pieces of 67mm x 91.75mm out of a 1.2mm thick acrylic sheets.
 Glue the pieces inside the containers.

  ## Box Organisation